kobi-hari-courses/2412-mizrahi-angular/module 03 - hello angular/README.md

 * We have created a list of items in the HTML, and allowed to select color, size and font
 * We have used fancy CSS to decorate it and make the app look nice
 * We have learned about [class.XXX] and [style.XXX] directives

-### Change Detection in Angular
-* We talked about the **Magic** behind angulars change detection
-* We talked about threads, tasks, and how zone.js works
-* We understood that the automatic change detection is wasteful and not performant and especially - why
-* We saw how to disable automatic change detection using the decorator property: `changeDetection` and the ChangeDetectionStrategy enumeration
-* We saw how to use signals so that we do not rely on change detection at all

-### Introduction to signals
-* We saw how to use the `signal(value)` function to create a signal wrapper around a value
-* We saw how to use the `signal.set` and `signal.update` methods to modify the value.
-    - `.set` - to set a new value
-    - `.update` - to set a value that the depends on the old value
-* We saw how to derive computed values using `signal.computed`